Boeing AH-64 Apache: 21st century

-U.S. Apaches served in Operation Enduring Freedom in Afghanistan from 2001.
+U.S. Apaches served in Operation Enduring Freedom in Afghanistan during the War in Afghanistan (2001–2021) from 2001.
 It was the only Army platform capable of providing accurate CAS duties for Operation Anaconda, often taking fire and quickly repaired during the intense early fighting.
 Apaches often flew in small teams with little autonomy to react to threats and opportunities, requiring lengthy dialogue with centrally micromanaged command structures.
 U.S. AH-64Ds typically flew in Afghanistan and Iraq without the Longbow Radar in the absence of armored threats.
 On 21 December 2009, a pair of U.S. Apaches attacked a British-held base in a friendly fire incident, killing one British soldier.

 In 2003, the AH-64 participated in the invasion of Iraq during Operation Iraqi Freedom.
 On 24 March 2003, 31 Apaches were damaged; one was shot down in an unsuccessful attack on an Iraqi Republican Guard armored brigade near Karbala.
 Iraqi tank crews had set up a "flak trap" among terrain and effectively employed their guns.
 Iraqi officials claimed a farmer with a Brno rifle shot down the Apache, but the farmer denied involvement.
 The AH-64 came down intact and the crew were captured; it was destroyed via air strike the following day.
+This incident had significant consequences for the AH-64 helicopter because it revealed an important vulnerability.
+Despite being considered by army aviators as flying tanks at the time, it became clear that the AH-64 was actually highly susceptible to rifle fire.
+As a result, the army quietly disclosed in early 2006 that AH-64s would no longer have a major role in carrying out attacks deep inside enemy lines.

 By the end of U.S. military operations in Iraq in December 2011, several Apaches had been shot down by enemy fire and lost in accidents.
 In 2006, an Apache was downed by a Soviet-made Strela 2 (SA-7) in Iraq, despite it being typically able to avoid such missiles.
 In 2007, four Apaches were destroyed on the ground by insurgent mortar fire using web-published geotagged photographs taken by soldiers.
 Several AH-64s were lost to accidents in Afghanistan.
 Most Apaches that took heavy damage were able to continue their missions and return safely.
 By 2011, the U.S. Army Apache fleet had accumulated more than 3 million flight hours since the first prototype flew in 1975.
 A DOD audit released in May 2011 found that Boeing had frequently overcharged the U.S. Army for routine spare parts in helicopters like the Apache, ranging from 33.3 percent to 177,475 percent.